1. LANL Home

 Watch the video: A PNAS video explains the prize-winning research.

 Editor's note: Caravelli was working in the Theoretical division at Los Alamos when he contributed to this research.
-He recently joined an Italian quantum technology startup.
+Now he's a guest scientist at the Lab.

 LA-UR-25-24104